nebubit/aparse/README.md

 # AParse

 ## About AParse
 A command line tool for PHP developers to analyze Apache log file.
+You may ask We already have sed, awk and the others.
+Why did you still make this tool?
+The syntax of those tools are too unreadable.
+A lot of time will be spent on reading the reference to achieve a very simple aim, such as counting the status code.

 ## Requirements
 * PHP version 5.4.0 or greater